freyk22/tdminstallerwin/README.txt

 -- Versions --
 Changes / bugfixes

-* 1.0.4 (20160313)
+1.0.4 (20160313)
-- Changed shortcut for updater.
+- Changed the startmenu shortcut for the updater.
-- Added more info to welcomtext
+- Added more info to welcometext
+- Added an option to install desktop shortcuts
+- Added code to remove the desktop shortcut files
+- Changed BrandingText
+- Changed some textlabels for welcometext,Directory,Finischpage
+- Commentedout InstallerVersion in brandingtext, requested by Grayman

 * 1.0.3 (20160110 weekend)
 - Script - Changed the format of the installerscript, to make it more userfriendy.